-Prince Eugene of SAVOT, &c.
+Prince Eugene of SAVOY, &c.

-EROES have ever had an indiputable Title to the Admiration of the Publick.
+EROES have ever had an indifputable Title to the Admiration of the Publick.
 Even the most civiliz'd Nations have easily made a Transition from the Admiration of them to Adoration.
-From hence comes that Profusion of Subaltern Gods, whose Names have been transmitted down to us by the Heathens, with the great Actions wherein their Heroism consisted, and which were like so many .
-Steps, by which they mounted the Ascent to Immortality.
-Such were Hercules, Theseus, Castor, Pollux, and many others, to whom Greece and Rome have erected Altars.
+From hence comes that Profusion of Subaltern Gods, whose Names have been transmitted down to us by the Heathens, with the great Actions wherein their Heroism consisted, and which were like so many Steps, by which they mounted the Afcent to Immortality.
+Such were Hercules, Thefeus, Caftor, Pollux, and many others, to whom Greece and Rome have erected Altars.

-HEROES, as Etymologists say, derive that Title from the Attention with Whence the which they was chover the Preservation of Mankind: This is the Signification of the Hebrew Word whence they have their Name.
-Ought we then to wonder that Mankind concern themselves, so much about the Actions of those 'extraordinary Men, whom Providence seems to have raised up from Time to Time, to revenge the Wrongs done to Society, and exterminate those who are the Disturbers thereof?
-It is true, Society reap'd all the Advantage of these glorious Actions; but can it be justly faid that the Heroes Designs were to serve Society?
+HEROES, as Etymologists say, derive that Title from the Attention with Whence the which they wa'ch over the Preservation of Mankind: This is the Signification of the Hebrew Word whence they have their Name.
+Ought we then to wonder that Mankind concern themselves so much about the Actions of those extraordinary Men, whom Providence feems to have raifed up from Time to Time, to revenge the Wrongs done to Society, and exterminate those who are the Diffurbers thereof?
+It is true, Society reap'd all the Advantage of these glorious Actions; but can it be justly faid that the Heroes Deligns were to ferve Society?
 That was always the first Aim of their Undertakings, but a well or ill-grounded Glory was the End to which they tended.
 The Publick reap'd the Advantage, so much the better; but it was not for the Publick they labour'd.

-NEVERTHELESS, as we are very ingenious at flattering ourselves, nothing is Their E more natural than the Opinion that has prevailed of the Difinterestedness of these terprizes no Heroes.
-But when Things were examined at the Tribunal of Reason and Equity, formula of Abundance of Rhodomantade was found on one Side in the Enterprizes of just.

-these Heroes, and Abundance of Injustice on the other.
-What Name can one give to the Expedition of Jason, who passed over into Colchis to make.
-War amainst the Elements themselves, and in a manner, against all Nature?
+NEVERTHELESS, as we are very ingenious at flattering outfelves, nothing is Their Enmore natural than the Opinion that has prevailed of the Difinterestedness of these terprizes not Heroes.
+But when Things were examined at the Tribunal of Reason and Equity, donable of Abundance of Rhodomantade was found on one Side in the Enterprizes of just. these Heroes, and Abundance of Injustice on the other.
+What Name can one give to the Expedition of Jason, who passed over into Colchis to make War against the Elements themselves, and in a manner, against all Nature?
 Can any Thing be more of the Bully?
-Can any Thing be a more crying Injustice than the Enterprize of Hercules against the Amazons?
-What Difference had they either with Hercules or the King of Athers his Tyrant?
-Nevertholess they either with Hercules, or the King of Athens his Tyrant?
+Can any Thing be a more crying Injustice than the Euterprize of Hercules against the Amazons?
+What Difference had they either with Hercules, or the King of Athens his Tyrant?
 Nevertheless he takes the Flower of Greece, and goes out of Wanntonness 250 Leagues in Quest of a Nation he hardly knows by Name, and which he only knew by the

 Valour that render'd them praise-worthy.
-Wherefore it may be said, there are two Sorts of Heroes; the one truly deserving of the Rank to which their great Actions have raised them, and the others meriting only the Scorn and Contempt of Mankind: Such was Alexander, such was Casar; Ambition alone, destitute even of the Shadow of Justice, was the Guide they blindly followed.
-The Publick have an equal Interest in knowing the Character and Actions of these Heroes; the Good to imitate them, and propose them to their far outh as Examples to be followed; the Bad, to forewarn them of the Vices, which have been satal to them.
+Wherefore it may be said, there are two Sorts of Heroes; the one truly deferving of the Rank to which heir great Actions have raised them, and the others meriting only the Scorn and Contempt of Mankind: Such was Alexander, such was Casar; Ambition alone, destitute even of the Shadow of Justice, was the Guide they blindly sollowed.
+The Publick had an equal Interest in knowing the Character and Actions of these Heroes; the Good to imitate them, and propose them to their Youth as Examples to be follow'd; the Bad, to forewarn them of the Vices, which have been fatal to them.